Articles by City & Category

 It’s amazing how many patterns exist naturally on this planet, but it’s even more amazing when you get to see them all in one room.
 At the Numbers in Nature exhibit, you’ll see how math and nature work together to create some of the world’s most beautiful patterns.
 The mirror maze seems endless with the dizzying pattern, but you can find your way out if you continue to explore and apply your newfound knowledge.
 Plus, the maze make for a great photo!

 While the Museum of Science and Industry has always had future-focused exhibits that draw repeat visitors throughout the years and even decades, it also hosts temporary exhibits made specifically for this time and place.
 These temporary exhibits draw crowds from all over the world and are particularly fun!
-While they often come with an extra cost, people generally say they’re worth every penny.
+While they sometimes come with an extra cost, people generally say they’re worth every penny.
+Visit the museum’s website to see what’s currently on offer.

 Museum of Science and Industry Details